 A physical therapist is often tasked with physically supporting the patient as they complete their therapy.
-They can be required to lift patients out of their beds and help support them as they walk during their treatment.
+As a PT, you can be required to lift patients out of their beds and help support them as they walk or perform floor exercises during their treatment.
 Therapists are on their feet throughout the treatment phase, guiding the patient to achieve their physical health objectives.
 And this can often mean they are tired and sore after a long working day.

 Long working hours come with the territory for physical therapy jobs.
 Like most medical care industries, the job of the physical therapist isn’t usually completed on a 9-to-5 basis.
-They may have to begin work early in the morning to treat patients according to the patient’s unique schedule.
-And then stay late at night to complete the paperwork required.
+Depending on your place of work, you may have to begin work early in the morning to treat patients according to the patient’s unique schedules.
+And maybe then stay late at night to complete the paperwork required.
 Those going into the physical therapy profession should be aware that their work is ongoing and physically tiring.

 In addition to the day-to-day challenges of physical therapy jobs, it’s also important to consider the requirements of the role in the context of the care industry.
 Because research in the physical therapy field is ongoing, new developments are being made in the way treatments are completed.
 And this often means that physical therapists have to undergo new training and certifications to use the latest systems and apply the latest techniques in their practice.